Gustavo Menezes: Karting

 Menezes began karting in 2001, and took his first championship in 2005 in the IKF Region 7 Sprint - HPV 1 Cadet.
 He additionally won the SKUSA SuperNationals in both the 2003 and 2004 editions.
-In 2007 he was the Stars of Tomorrow Juniors champion.
-In 2008 he began karting outside the United States.
-In Asia he competed in the CIK-FIA Asia-Pacific Championship becoming 5th in the championship in 2008.
-That same year Carlos Sainz, Jr. won the championship.
-In Europe he competed in championship in among others Monaco, Sweden and Belgium.
-He competed in the world karting championship from 2009-2010, but he started his single-seater career in 2011.
+In 2007, he was the Stars of Tomorrow Juniors champion.
+In 2008, he began karting outside the United States.
+In Asia he competed in the CIK-FIA Asia-Pacific Championship becoming fifth in the championship in 2008.
+That same year, Carlos Sainz, Jr. won the championship.
+In Europe, he competed in championship in among others Monaco, Sweden and Belgium.
+He competed in the world karting championship from 2009 to 2010, but he started his single-seater career in 2011.

 German Formula Three

-In 2013 Menezes competed in the German Formula Three.
+In 2013, Menezes competed in the German Formula Three.
 He drove the full season with Van Amersfoort Racing and won two races.
-He became 4th in the championship with 241 points.
+He became fourth in the championship with 241 points.

 American Le Mans Series/United SportsCar Championship

 Menezes driving in the 2018 6 Hours of Silverstone.

 Menezes began his endurance racing career in 2013, driving for RSR Racing in the American Le Mans Series in the Prototype Challenge class.
-He only entered the Petit Le Mans with co-drivers Bruno Junqueira and Duncan Ende and finished 29th overall and 6th in class.
+He only entered the Petit Le Mans with co-drivers Bruno Junqueira and Duncan Ende and finished 29th overall and sixth in class.

-Both in 2014 and 2015 he competed again with RSR Racing and again in the Prototype Challenge class.
+Both in 2014 and 2015, Menezes competed again with RSR Racing and again in the Prototype Challenge class.
 In those two seasons he entered three races.
 In 2014 he only entered the 24 Hours of Daytona, but he and his co-drivers were unable to finish and were classified in a disappointing 63rd position.
-In 2015 he entered the first two races of the season: the 24 Hours of Daytona, where he finished 34th overall and 4th in class, and the 12 Hours of Sebring, where he finished 31st overall and 6th in class.
+In 2015, he entered the first two races of the season: the 24 Hours of Daytona, where he finished 34th overall and fourth in class, and the 12 Hours of Sebring, where he finished 31st overall and sixth in class.

 FIA European Formula 3 Championship

-After he had finished 4th in the championship in the German Formula Three, Menezes graduated to the FIA European Formula 3 Championship in 2014 and drove again with Van Amersfoort Racing.
+After he had finished fourth in the championship in the German Formula Three, Menezes graduated to the FIA European Formula 3 Championship in 2014 and drove again with Van Amersfoort Racing.
 He finished 11th in the championship and managed to take two third-place finishes at Spa-Francorchamps.
-In 2015 he joined Jagonya Ayam with Carlin.
+In 2015, he joined Jagonya Ayam with Carlin.